 Alcohol is abused at a far greater rate than any illicit substance.
 Due to its social acceptance, the introduction to alcohol is a typical rite of passage for most people.
-As a result, crossing the line to alcoholism is far too easy.
-Keeping a close eye on your drinking levels – how many drinks you have is proactive.
+As a result, crossing the line to alcoholism or what is now referred to as alcohol abuse or alcohol use disorder is far too easy.
+Keeping a close eye on your drinking levels–how many drinks you have–is proactive.
+But for many who are addicted to alcohol, professional treatment is necessary.
+The first step is usually alcohol detox at a facility like Tides Edge Detox.

 How Many Drinks Per Day Is Considered Alcoholism?

-Prevailing wisdom dictates that 15 drinks per week for men and eight drinks per week for women is considered heavy drinking.
+Prevailing wisdom dictates that drinking 15 drinks per week for men and eight drinks per week for women is considered heavy.
 A better answer to this question is as follows – alcoholism is contingent upon individual circumstances.
 Physiological differences, such as height and weight, are factors in your body’s response to alcohol.
-Alcoholism begins when alcohol use has negative effects on your life, AND despite these negative effects, you are unable to control your alcohol use.
+Alcoholism begins when alcohol use has negative effects on your life, and despite these negative effects, you cannot control your alcohol use.
 You have become dependent.

 Signs Of Alcohol Abuse